 Cherry tomatoes contain about 6 grams of total carbs per cup, with roughly 4 grams of net carbs.

 They taste sweeter because their sugars are more concentrated in smaller bites.
-However, their carb content is still low compared to most fruits.
+However, their carb content is still lower than that of most fruits.
 Their small size makes it easy to eat more without noticing, which can increase total intake.

 2. Grape Tomatoes